george-chou/CRROG/README.md

 #### 3.1 System architecture

-We simplify the system architecture of our project based on Spring MVC framework into `Figure 1` according to Spring MVC request processing flow.
+We simplify the system architecture of our project based on the Spring MVC framework into _Figure 1_ according to Spring MVC request processing flow.

 <div align=center>
     <b>Figure 1: Simplified system architecture based on Spring MVC request processing flow</b>
     <img width="605" src=".circleci/f1.PNG"/>
 </div>

-The blue regions are what our work focuses on, and we do not need to care about the rest structures since they have already got integrated into the program by the framework.
-The view structure corresponds to JSP files in the view path of our project, while the controller part corresponds to JAVA files in the resource path of our project.
+Our work focuses on blue regions, and we do not need to care about rest structures since they have already got integrated into the program by the framework.
+The view structure corresponds to JSP files in our project's view path, while the controller part corresponds to JAVA files in the resource path of our project.
 Besides, we need to design our database structure adaptive for controllers.

 #### 3.2 Component division